 And I really don’t think it matters what age you are – young, old, or a thirty-something stay at home mom like me; macaroni & cheese is comfort food.
 Always has been, always will be.

-I was determined to find a dairy free replacement.
-Years ago I first made dairy free cheese sauce out of raw cashews.
+I was determined to find a dairy-free macaroni replacement.
+Years ago I first made dairy-free cheese sauce out of raw cashews.
 It good, but cashews are expensive, not to mention they are very high in fat.
-Now don’t get me wrong, I’m not generally one to count calories or fat content (especially healthy fats), but 2 cups of cashews to 4-5 cups of cheese sauce is a little… lush.
+Now don’t get me wrong, I’m not generally one to count calories or fat content (especially healthy fats), but 2 cups of cashews to 4-5 cups of vegan cheese sauce is a little… lush.

-I wanted to create a healthier dairy free cheese sauce that was made from ingredients I already had in my pantry, was creamy, froze well, and satisfied not only me, but my children.
-It took a while to get the recipe just right, but once I did everyone was in agreement – they really loved this recipe for Dairy Free Macaroni & Cheese.
+I wanted to create a healthier dairy-free cheese sauce that was made from ingredients I already had in my pantry, was creamy, froze well, and satisfied not only me, but my children.
+It took a while to get the recipe just right, but once I did everyone was in agreement – they really loved this recipe for Dairy Free Macaroni and Cheese.
 We hope you do, too.

 - 12 ounces gluten free noodles (macaroni, spirals, shapes, etc...)